 The Link Between Body Image And The Media And Its Damaging Effects

-The Media And Body Image
+The Link Between The Media And Body Image

-The high number of filtered, distorted and unrealistic images and advertisements we are exposed to on a daily basis constantly present certain physical standards and cultural ideas of what it means to be an ideal or beautiful person in this world.
+The high number of filtered, distorted, and unrealistic images and advertisements we are exposed to on a daily basis constantly present certain physical standards and cultural ideas of what it means to be an ideal or beautiful person in this world.
 Studies have reported that the effect of social comparison through social media has a direct impact on self-esteem.

 The Effect Of Media On Body Image Starts Early

-As adolescents, the effect of the media on the perception of our bodies becomes even more detrimental.
-Adolescents are more susceptible to the negative effects of the media as they experience bodily changes and brain development during puberty.
+As adolescents, the effect of the media on the perception of our bodies often becomes even more detrimental.
+Adolescents are usually more susceptible to the negative effects of the media as they experience bodily changes and brain development during puberty.
 These effects can be exaggerated with increased exposure to peer pressure online and through social media influencers.
 This can lead to confusion and negative effects on mental health, including self-identity and self-confidence.

 Consuming media, even peripherally through inescapable advertisements or online news, can be very dangerous for young people, especially those with low self-esteem.
-Media can trigger and promotesome harmful thoughts and encourage behaviors that can become unhealthy.
+Media can trigger and promote harmful thoughts and encourage behaviors that can become unhealthy.

 The Damaging Effects Of Media On Body Image

-Being exposed to a high amount of media can contribute to a further disconnect and damage the way they perceive themselves.
+Being exposed to a high amount of media can contribute to further disconnect and damage the way someone perceives themselves.
 It can especially add fuel to the flame for those already struggling with disordered eating.
-Says Dr. PhillippaDiedrichs, a senior researcher at the University of West of England's Centre for Appearance Research, "The more time spent on Facebook, the more likely people are to self-objectify themselves."
+According to Dr. Phillippa Diedrichs, a senior researcher at the University of West of England's Centre for Appearance Research, "The more time spent on Facebook, the more likely people are to self-objectify themselves."

 The Media And Eating Disorders

-Mental Health America explains that social media can cause triggers for those with body dysmorphic disorder, although it does not directly cause it, It can aggravate symptoms.
-Social media can encourage a person to body shame themselves, compare themselves to others and create unnecessary competition, all of which can lead to an eating disorder.
+Mental Health America explains that social media can cause triggers for those with body dysmorphic disorder, and although it does not directly cause it, it can aggravate symptoms.
+Social media can lead a person to body shame themselves, compare themselves to others, and create unnecessary competition, all of which can lead to an eating disorder.
 A study by the University of Haifa concluded that the more teenage girls used social media, the greater the risk they had of developing a negative body perception and an eating disorder.

 Preventative Actions Against The Negative Effects Of The Media

 If this is not an option, you can unfollow social media accounts that make you feel inadequate, unsubscribe from magazines that gossip about other people, and cease watching TV that portrays people in a purely superficial way.
-Instead, consider seeking out thoughtful, positive and enriching social media accounts, music, books and movies that will uplift and motivate you to be your best self.
-Role-models you can look up to who are confident, intelligent and healthy - people with substance who you would like to embody, can allow you to continue to consume media in a less harmful way.
+Instead, consider seeking out thoughtful, positive, and enriching social media accounts, music, books, and movies that will uplift and motivate you.
+Role models that are confident, intelligent, and have a healthy mindset – people with substance whom you would like to embody – can allow you to continue to consume media in a less damaging way.

 “I have gone to several therapists on and off since I was 14, battling everything from anxiety, eating disorders, panic attacks, depression, and addiction.
 Honestly none of them has had the impact that Justin had on me in the few short weeks that I’ve been matched up with him.
 He’s made me feel like I can trust someone again and without judgment, I can tell his kindness is genuine.
 Using CBT treatment, I’m already seeing that I cope with a lot of issues in a more positive way or at least am more aware.
 I was days away from just giving up everything, but he truly shined a light in my life ...
 I’m not completely recovered but I know Im on the right path.
 I would highly recommend Justen as a therapist.”